sds-smith/next_portfolio/src/blog/Encapsulating_and_Abstracting_with_Custom_Hooks.md

 <p></p>

 <p>App.js is now much more concise and much easier to read.
-The best part is that any developer on the project can use this hook and -- by simply passing in the right query string -- can make an asyncronous fetch request and have access to a loading, error, and data state without having to deal with Promises, or async/ await keywords, request headers, bodies, etc.</p>
+The best part is that any developer on the project can use this hook and -- by simply passing in the right query string -- can make an asyncronous fetch request and have access to a loading, error, and data state without having to deal with Promises, or async/ await keywords, request headers, request bodies, etc.</p>

 <p>One caveat, however, is that this hook will send the request immediately once invoked . . . in other words, as soon as the calling Component is mounted.
 Sometimes, we don't want this behavior.
 Sometimes we may need to send the request upon and based on a user event, or maybe we need to wait for some other asyncronous operation to complete before we send the request.
 The hook in the above example is no good for any of these use cases.</p>